allolib-s24/notes-sharanyasharma21/README.md

 ### Project 4 - Rondo Alla Turka Piano Sonata No.11 in A Major by Mozart (Musical Piece/Organized Sound)

 This uses the Sine-Env-Piano tool to play a complicated melody.
-The piece was played using the laptop keyboard.
+The piece was played using the laptop keyboard and was also used for the Spectrogram implementation below.
+Please refer to the video below to listen to the musical piece.

 ### Project 5 - Spectrogram implementation for Rondo Alla Turka Piano Sonata No.11 (Final Project Part A)